remix-run/remix/README.md

 # fetch-super-headers

-This package is a suite of tools that make it a little more fun to work with fetch `Headers`.
+This package is a suite of tools that make it a little more fun to work with `Headers`.

 ## Key Features